 During the past few years, all Sri Lankan tea plantations – large and small – have gradually introduced substitutes to Methyl Bromide.

-It was the partnership between policy makers, researchers, tea plantation companies and the development donors that enabled the Sri Lankan tea industry to wean itself from a decades-long dependence on a trusted chemical.
+Many partnerships It was the partnership between policy makers, researchers, tea plantation companies and the development donors that enabled the Sri Lankan tea industry to wean itself from a decades-long dependence on a trusted chemical.

 “This is a good example of public-private partnership (PPP),” says Janaka Gunawardana, Director of the National Ozone Unit at the Ministry of Environment.
 “It was with the support from the private sector tea plantation companies that Sri Lanka was able to eliminate Methyl Bromide use.
 And now, we are using this environmentally responsible conduct to enhance the brand value of Ceylon Tea worldwide.”